-- Number of community-based screenings, education sessions, and referrals. - Number of families receiving nutrient dense foods through hospital supported food pantries, farmers markets, and other food access initiatives. - Number of individuals receiving social determinants of health screenings and appropriate referral resources. - Number of meetings with local leaders, policy impacts.
+- Number of community-based education sessions and referrals. - Number of families receiving nutrient dense foods through hospital-supported food pantries, farmers markets and other food access initiatives. - Number of individuals receiving SDOH screenings and appropriate referral resources. - Number of meetings with local leaders, policy impacts.

-PLANNED ACTIONS - Chronic Disease
+PLANNED ACTIONS - Food Insecurity

 Leading studies indicate social and environmental factors account for nearly 70% of all health outcomes.
 The connection between essential needs, such as food, housing and transportation, must be considered when exploring solutions to sustainable health improvement.
-Improving population and individual health requires health systems, hospitals and providers to adopt comprehensive health equity solutions that address healthcare holistically - including social determinants of health (SDOH).
+Improving population and individual health requires health systems, hospitals and providers to adopt comprehensive health equity solutions that address health care holistically - including social determinants of health (SDOH).

-In year one of the Community Health Improvement Plan, we will investigate the use of screening tools to improve health care through a better understanding of SDOH in communities and the social needs of patients.
-A better understanding of barriers will lead to organizational and community-based solutions to addressing those SDOH.
+In year one of the CHIP, we will investigate the use of screening tools to improve health care through a better understanding of SDOH in communities and the social needs of patients.
+A better understanding of barriers will lead to organizational and community-based solutions to SDOH.